 A gluten free Dutch apple pie, also known as a gluten free apple crumble pie, is instantly recognizable by its crumb topping.

 On the other hand, a traditional apple pie is a double crust pie, meaning that there are two crusts: the bottom crust and the top crust.
+All types of apple pie are fruit-forward pies, unlike a custard-based pie like gluten free pumpkin pie.
+They're all welcome at my gluten free Thanksgiving table, though!

 Do you need to peel the apples for a gluten free dutch apple pie?